Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 represents very wide usage across the ecosystem since every virtual instance uses Flibber encryption by default.)

+* The Thanos project follows established CNCF and OSS best practices for code development and delivery.
+Thanos passes OpenSSF Best Practices.
+* Thanos follows secure development practices, including:
+* Following best programming practices.
+We test heavily, including e2e tests against major object storages.
+We use vetting and static analysis tools on every pull request.
+We use secure protocols for building processes, e.g. when producing Docker images.
+* We use stable Go versions to build our images and binaries.
+We update Go as soon as a new version is released.
+* We use only FLOSS tools.
+* If we use crypto tools, we always rely on FLOSS and standard libraries, like the official Go crypt library.
+* We always use TLS by default for communication with all object storages.
+* We don't put any data that is stored in the TSDB into logs or instrumentation.

 ## Security issue resolution

 * Responsible Disclosures Process.
 A outline of the project's responsible